 “The secret, darling, is to love everyone you meet from the moment you meet them.
 Give everyone the benefit of the doubt.”— Joanna Lumley

 “Question everything.
 If you don’t question things, there’s no knowledge, no learning, no creativity, no freedom of choice, no imagination.”— Heston Blumenthal

-“The only way barriers exist is in our heads.
-We create them, we feed them, and we choose to keep them alive.”— Kate Piper
+“The only place barriers exist is in our heads.
+We create them, we feed them, and we choose to keep them alive.”— Katie Piper

 “There is always someone who can do what you can do, so you’ve got to make sure you do it first.”— Mike Bloomberg